sanjnamaniyal/StrideMate/README.md

 StrideMate – AI-Powered Navigation Assistant for the Visually Impaired StrideMate is an intelligent mobile navigation assistant designed to support visually impaired users in understanding and interacting with their surroundings.
-The application combines real-time computer vision, object detection, text recognition, voice feedback, and navigation assistance into a single accessible Android application.
+The application combines real-time computer vision, object detection,depth estimation,text recognition, voice feedback, and navigation assistance into a single accessible Android application.
 Using the device camera, StrideMate continuously detects nearby objects and provides spoken feedback such as the object name and estimated distance.
 It also includes OCR-based text recognition to read signs, labels, and printed text aloud, helping users navigate indoor and outdoor environments more independently.

  Key Features: